Skip to main content

 Peptide fragments and aggregates interact with your body’s systems in unpredictable ways.
 A fragment might be completely inert, producing no effect.
 Alternatively, it might retain a partial ability to bind to the target receptor without activating it, effectively blocking the receptor from binding with any correctly formed peptides.

 This is known as competitive inhibition.
 In this case, the therapy actively works against itself.
-Aggregated clumps of peptides are often too large to bind to receptors and can be identified by the as foreign bodies, triggering an inflammatory response.
+Aggregated clumps of peptides are often too large to bind to receptors and can be identified by the immune system as foreign bodies, triggering an inflammatory response.

 This disruption of the intended signaling pathway is a primary reason why unsupervised or improperly managed peptide protocols can sometimes lead to paradoxical effects, such as the loss of libido or the development of gynecomastia in men on certain hormonal protocols.
 The body’s sensitive feedback loops, like the Hypothalamic-Pituitary-Gonadal (HPG) axis, depend on clear signals.
 Introducing corrupted signals can dysregulate these systems, leading to hormonal imbalances that produce the very symptoms one was trying to alleviate.